-- h.
-The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; (Not applicable to the Company during the Audit period); - I Further report that based on the information provided by the Company, its officers and authorized representatives, there are no laws specifically applicable to the Company. - I further report that, the Compliance by the Company of applicable financial laws, like direct and indirect tax laws, has not been reviewed in this Audit since the same have been subject to review by Statutory Financial Auditor and other designated professional.
+We further report that, the Compliance by the Company of applicable financial laws, like direct and indirect tax laws, has not been reviewed in this Audit since the same have been subject to review by Statutory Financial Auditor and other designated professional.

-I have also examined compliance with the applicable clauses of the following:
+We have also examined compliance with the applicable clauses of the following:

-- i) Secretarial Standards issued by The Institute of Company Secretaries of India - ii) The Listing Agreements entered into by the Company with the Stock Exchanges.
+- i) Secretarial Standards pursuant to Section 118 (10) of the Companies Act, 2013 issued by the Institute of Company Secretaries of India. - ii) The Listing Agreements entered into by the Company with the Stock Exchanges as per SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.